 Top Tip: Pertaining to the toll fees mentioned earlier, many of the car rental providers in Portugal do offer you the option of adding on an electronic toll tag to your rental (at an additional cost).

 These tags will automatically deduct the toll fees off your credit card that you lodge with the car hire company and is a much easier option than having to worry about how and where to pay the toll fees.
 In my opinion, and having used this service before, it is well worth the extra cost levied by the car rental agencies.
 Ask your rental company to explain this service and costs to you in more detail.

 Fatima Tours & Activities:

 If you are after a more structured or guided tour then why not look at booking a day trip from Lisbon to Fatima.
-Many travellers decide to combine a trip to other nearby towns and cities, such as Obidos, Tomar, Batalha and Alcobaça who all boast incredible monasteries / churches too.
+Many travellers decide to combine a trip to other nearby towns and cities, such as a tour combining Obidos, Fatima, Batalha, and Nazare who all boast incredible monasteries / churches too.